AvizNetworks/ones-ovd/mkdocs/docs/day2Operations/Day2OperationSonic.md

 Day 2 Operations in Data center fabric involves monitoring the Network Fabric for health, anomalies and alerting .
 It also includes the maintenance of network devices due to failures or upgrades.

 <br />
-Following  are some of the most critical operations done by Network Administrators  as  a part of  Day 2 Operations-
+Following  are some of the most critical operations done by Network Administrators  as  a part of  Day 2 Operations through ONES-

+- Configuration changes, modifications during maintenance windows
 - Monitor Health for Data centers
 - Alerting and Notification on Anomalies
 - Troubleshooting Deployment Failures
 - Moving links and devices  in/out of the production fabric using BGP route-map
 - Switch RMA due to hardware failures
-- Image Upgrades for software fixes
+- Custom Image Upgrades for software fixes
 - Version control for configurations applied
 - Ability to backup with “ configuration save” at any time instance and also after successful orchestration
 - Configure Restore - Operators can choose to restore to a particular version of configuration
+- Cost-in/Cost-out of Devices during maintenance
+- Incremental Updates for Configuration like , Layer2 VNI , Layer 3 VNI ,  BGP policy and other generic underlay protocols

 <br />